comp500/cs-docs-mkdocs/docs/wikibook.md

 ### Q26 - If user inputs invalid command 5 times the game tells the user and ends the game.

-Another easy one, just add an int to track the number of times a bad command was entered, and when it has happened 5 times, end the game.
+Another easy one, just add an int to track the number of times a bad command was entered, and end the game when it has happened 5 times.
 Would be the first question.

 ???
 Example Solution